 With a centralized help desk system, your agents can manage support requests from various communication channels from a single interface.
 However, each of these channels can have specific workflows for configuring and handling tickets.

 Since email remains one of the most preferred business communication methods for consumers, your team is likely to be receiving a large portion of support requests from emails.
-Make sure to outline how to set up and configure email templates, set up spam filters, tag and prioritize tickets, or apply mass actions to simplify and speed up ticket management.
+Make sure to use an email ticketing system that helps set up and configure email templates, set up spam filters, tag and prioritize tickets, or apply mass actions to simplify and speed up ticket management.

 Ensure your help desk manual includes information about the most critical call center features.
 Describe how to create IVR menus, set up call routing options, automated callbacks, transfer calls, track call metrics, make outbound calls or internal calls.